-We first try to understand what is the best choice of order for the first stage of the algorithm which is followed by the GD algorithm in this experiment.
-In Figure~\ref{fig:success80} and \ref{fig:success95}, we represent the success rate of the seven kind of orders with regards to the margin.
-The value is an average computed over $10,000$ random star routed networks.
-For RO, RORS and ROBS, we draw $1000$ random orders and count it as a success as soon as there is a solution for one order.
-Each random order drawn is used for RO, RORS and ROBS to make the comparison fairer.
+We first try to understand what is the best choice of heuristics for the first stage of the algorithm.
+The first stage is followed in this experiment by \greedydeadline, the simplest algorithm to solve \wta.
+In Figure~\ref{fig:success1random}, the success rate of all possible first-stage heuristics to solve \pall is given as a function of the margin of the instances.
+The success rate is an average computed over $10,000$ random star-routed networks.

-First remark that our algorithms often finds assignments for $95\%$ of load and long routes which was not possible when disallowing waiting times (see Section~\ref{sec:exp_PAZL}).
-It justifies the interest of studying \pall rather than \pazl.

-According to our experiments, sending the messages from the shortest to the longest route or arc does not work well.
-It corresponds to the policy of Proposition~\ref{prop:SL} which we already know to be bad for \pazl when the routes are long as in this experiment.
-Sending from the longest to the shortest route or arc works better and it seems that sorting the routes according to the length of the last arc rather than the route is better, at least in a loaded network.
+According to our experiments, policy IA, which consists of sending the datagrams by increasing order on the length of the arcs $(c_1,c_2)$, does not work well.
+It corresponds to the policy of Proposition~\ref{prop:SL}, which we already know to be bad for \pazl when the routes are long, as in this experiment.
+Sending in decreasing order by the margin of the routes (DM) or by the length of the arcs $(c_1,c_2)$ (DA) works better, and it seems that DA is better than DM, especially in a loaded network.

+Sending the datagrams using a random order does not perform well, but is still better than IM and IA, which shows that the latter are poor choices for the first stage of our algorithm.
+The interest in using a random order is that we can draw many of them.
+In Figure~\ref{fig:success1000random}, the same experiment is made for the three random heuristics, but we now draw $1,000$ different random orders and solve each induced instance of \wta using \greedydeadline.
+The algorithm is considered to succeed as soon as a valid assignment is found for one order.
+Each random order drawn is used for RO, RORS, and ROBS to make the comparison fairer.

+Our algorithms find assignments with a margin $0$ for many instances with a load of $0.95$ and long routes.
+This is not possible when only looking for bufferless assignments (see Section~\ref{sec:exp_PAZL}).
+It justifies the interest of studying \pall and not only \pazl.

-Using many random orders is much better than our arbitrary choices of order.
-With a load of $95\%$, a solution is found with margin $0$ most of the time.
-The three random order policies have similar performances, but RO gives slightly more solutions than the two others ones, under high load and small margin.
-Hence, in the following experiments, we will always draw $1,000$ random orders using the policy RO to set the offsets of the forward routes.
+Using many random orders is much better than DA, the best policy using one specific order.
+With a load of $0.95$, a solution is found with a margin of $0$ most of the time.
+The three random order policies have similar performances, but RORS has a slightly better success rate than the other two, under high load and small margin.
+Hence, in the following experiments, we always draw $1,000$ random orders using the policy RORS to set the offsets of the assignments.